TrueNobility303/DATA130010.01-Numerical-Algorithms/README.md

 - fast fourier transform
 - numerical solution to ode and pde

 I upload the codes since it can be viewed as an extension of MATLAB for some numerical algorithms.
 I put them here in case of need.
-Also hope them help if you are also struggling at this course.
+Also hope them help if you are also struggling at this course :)